mdavidson9/docs.balsamiq.com/content/mybalsamiq/symbols.md

 ## Symbol Libraries

 A Symbol Library is a collection of symbol definitions.
-You might want to create a Symbol Library in order to share common controls with your team, or share them with the community via [Mockups To Go](https://mockupstogo.mybalsamiq.com/).
+You might want to create a Symbol Library in order to share common controls with your team.

 To create a Symbol Library, you can either create a symbol (which will automatically create a library) or select **Project > New Symbol Library** from the menu.